JupiterOne/graph-cisco-secure-endpoint/docs/jupiterone.md

 ## Requirements

 - JupiterOne requires the endpoint hostname of the Cisco AMP account.
-The API Client ID and Key are also required
+The API Client ID and Key are also required.
 - You must have permission in JupiterOne to install new integrations.

 ## Integration Instance Configuration